 Physical Components of Network Security

-Other physical components include intrusion detection systems (IDS), which detect malicious activities such as port scanning or other suspicious behavior on the network; encryption devices such as virtual private networks (VPN) used to securely connect remote users; antivirus software that scans for viruses on computers connected to the network; authentication systems like passwords or biometric scanners that verify user identity before granting access; and content filtering systems that block unwanted websites or online activities from accessing the network.
+Other physical components include intrusion detection systems (IDS), which detect malicious activities such as port scanning or other suspicious behavior on the network; encryption devices such as virtual private networks (VPN) used to connect remote users securely; antivirus software that scans for viruses on computers connected to the network; authentication systems like passwords or biometric scanners that verify user identity before granting access; and content filtering systems that block unwanted websites or online activities from accessing the network.

 Logical Components of Network Security